miku/metha/README.md

 The metha command line tools can gather information on OAI-PMH endpoints and harvest data incrementally.
-The goal of metha is to make it simple to get access to data, it's focus is not to manage it.
+The goal of metha is to make it simple to get access to data, its focus is not to manage it.

 ## Why yet another OAI harvester?